turbolent/NewtonKit/README.md

 Where `<path-to-serial-device>` is the path to the serial device the Newton is connected to.
 On macOS, you should use the `/dev/cu.usbserial-*` device which appears when a USB-to-serial adapter is used.
 On Linux, the device name is likely `/dev/ttyUSB*` or `/dev/ttyS*`.

-Once you see `Connecting ...` start the Dock application on your Newton and initiate a serial connection.
+Once you see `Waiting for connection ...` start the Dock application on your Newton and initiate a serial connection.
 The connection is succesfully established once `Connected` appears, at which point you may enter a command.

-Commands:
+### Commands

 - `keyboard`: Start keyboard passthrough.
 Enter `.stop` to stop and return to the command prompt.
 - `info`: Get Newton system information